severdia/shakespeare-obsidian/scripts_source/markdown/Henry VI, Part 2/Act 3, Scene 1.md

 *The Abbey at Bury Saint Edmunds.*

 *Sound a sennet.
 Enter two Heralds before.
-Then enter King, Queen, Cardinal, Suffolk, York, Buckingham,""Salisbury, and Warwick to the parliament.*
+Then enter King, Queen, Cardinal, Suffolk, York, Buckingham, Salisbury, and Warwick to the parliament.*

 **KING.**
 ==1==I muse my Lord of Gloucester is not come;